LLC Attorneys in Alabama

 Owning an LLC also comes with certain tax obligations.
 Our LLC attorney can help advise you as to some of these considerations, but you should consult a tax attorney and/or accountant for more information regarding your LLC’s tax burden.
 One of the biggest things to note about members and LLCs is do not co-mingle the money with your personal account.
 That is, don’t use your business money and/or credit card for personal expenses and vice-versa.
 You can schedule regular payments to your personal bank account from profits made by the LLC, but don’t pay for your personal expenses like your mortgage or personal vehicle directly from the LLC account.
 That could have bad consequences from a tax standpoint and in terms of weakening your personal liability protection associated with the LLC.

 LLCs are great business entities for most small to medium businesses and our LLC attorneys in Alabama can get one started for you.
 They are very flexible compared to other corporate formations and can provide a liability shield for the members’ personal assets if done properly.
 It is important that everything be filed and structured correctly to maximize your chances of success while lowering your chances of tax or liability exposure.
 That is why if you are considering forming an LLC, it is important to discuss your business plan with an experienced Alabama LLC attorney today.

-We have offices in Montgomery, Huntsville, Madison, Birmingham, Anniston, Decatur, Alabaster, Prattville, Sumiton, Millbrook.
+We have offices in Montgomery, Huntsville, Birmingham, Anniston, Decatur, Alabaster, Prattville, Millbrook, and across the State of Alabama.
 We can meet you in person, but we also can do most consultations remotely by video and phone, which can be less expensive and more convenient for everyone.
 If you call our office today, our local attorneys can provide a consultation over the phone, video conference, or an in person appointment as well.

 Family Law Services